A11AN0/MorseCode-Translator/README.md

 JEST tests were written and performed on both translator and singleCharacterConverter classes to ensure accurate input validation and accurate translation.

--Click [here](https://www.figma.com/file/XyBqK9o6M1hycyFMg7f0Ue/Allan's-Morse-Code-Translator) to see the figma UI prototype.
+- Click [here](https://www.figma.com/file/XyBqK9o6M1hycyFMg7f0Ue/Allan's-Morse-Code-Translator) to see the figma UI prototype.

--There is more info in the JS files :)
+- There is more info in the JS files :)

 ## Future Improvements & Planned Bug Fixes